keithyipkw/blog/content/posts/no_skip_smm_part_2.md

 # Conclusion

 This time we have squeezed all information out of our precious samples.
 As of the time I am writing this, Panga's best run had already passed 1000 levels, ended at 1906 levels[^panga].
 He is devoted to reaching 2000 levels.
 It means that we have more samples to reduce the uncertainty in our estimations.
-Besides, there are other interesting things to discuss in the next part.
+Besides, there are other interesting things to discuss in the [part 3]({{< ref "/posts/no_skip_smm_part_3" >}}).

 [^autoboot]: Bradley Efron & Balasubramanian Narasimhan (2020) The Automatic Construction of Bootstrap Confidence Intervals, Journal of Computational and Graphical Statistics, 29:3, 608-619, DOI: 10.1080/10618600.2020.1714633